Pain & Gain: Reception

+Critical response

 Rotten Tomatoes reports that 49% of 199 critics gave Pain & Gain a positive review, with an average rating of 5.4/10.
 The site's critics consensus reads, "It may be his most thought-provoking film to date, but Michael Bay's Pain & Gain ultimately loses its satirical edge in a stylized flurry of violent spectacle."
 Metacritic gave the film a weighted average score of 45 out of 100 based on 42 critics, indicating "mixed or average reviews".
 Audiences surveyed by Cinemascore gave the film an average grade of "C+" on an A+ to F scale.

 British critic Mark Kermode described the film as "grotesquely inappropriate" and "every bit as pumped up and steroidal as the appalling characters it is attempting to portray".

 Scott Foundas of Variety wrote "the violence mostly lands with a sickening thud, which is fitting, one supposes, but also ultimately numbing."
 Writing for The Observer, Philip French said he "rather enjoyed" the violent black comedy, with particular praise for Ed Harris.
 Referring to the movie as "a Bay botch job", Rolling Stone gave the film 1/2 star out of 4, noting: "[Bay] once claimed he wanted to make a small, personal film that would reveal the real Bay.
 And, I'm here to report, that Pain and Gain is that film.
 It's dumb, shallow, deeply cynical and creatively bereft."
 Simon Abrams of RogerEbert.com gave the film 2.5 out of 4 stars, calling it "as ambitious and vibrant as it is ugly and scattershot".
 Andrew O'Hehir of Salon found the film "cruel but funny", adding, "Michael Bay sends a clear message to those of us who've been making fun of him: He's been in on the joke the whole time."